 There are few countries as synonymous for their food as Italy; even before setting foot here, we were aware of how Italians cherish their food and the traditions that come with it.
 It seemed inevitable then, that part of our time in Italy’s capital city, Rome, would be spent checking out some of their local dishes and when we stumbled across Eating Italy we decided there was no better way to enjoy the local cuisine than on a walking foodies tour with the help of a local!

-After all, if you walk in between nibbles, you’re allowed to eat more – right?
+After all, if you walk and explore Roman attractions in between nibbles, you’re allowed to eat more – right?